 The potato tuber.
-Potato tubers must be cut transversely close to the heel (stolon end) or longitudinally over the stolon end.
+Potato tubers must be cut transversely or longitudinally close to the heel (stolon end).
 The early stage of infection is recognised by a glassy yellow to light brown discolouration of the vascular ring from which a pale cream bacterial ooze emerges spontaneously after some minutes.
 Later, the vascular discolouration becomes a more distinct brown and necrosis can extend into the parenchymatous tissue.
 In advanced stages, infection breaks outwards from the heel end and the eyes from which bacterial slime may ooze causing soil particles to adhere.
-Reddish-brown slightly sunken lesions may appear on the skin due to collapse of vascular tissues internally.
+Reddish-brown sunken lesions may appear on the skin due to collapse of vascular tissues internally.
 Secondary development of fungal and bacterial soft rots is common in the advanced stages of the disease.